 Emory University is a leading research university that fosters excellence and attracts world-class talent to innovate today and prepare leaders for the future.
 We welcome candidates who can contribute to the diversity and excellence of our academic community.

-The Emory Antibiotic Resistance Center and Emory Vaccine Center at the Yerkes National Primate Research Center at Emory University is currently seeking a Research Specialist that will be hired at the level of Lead or Senior, depending on experience, to join the laboratory of Dr. David Weiss to broadly study pathogenic and commensal bacteria.
+The Emory Antibiotic Resistance Center and Emory Vaccine Center at the Emory National Primate Research Center at Emory University is currently seeking a Research Specialist that will be hired at the level of Lead or Senior, depending on experience, to join the laboratory of Dr. David Weiss to broadly study pathogenic and commensal bacteria.

 Studies include how pathogenic and commensal bacteria compete within the microbiome, and the emerging phenomenon of bacterial antibiotic heteroresistance.
 We have discovered that heteroresistance can be exploited to identify antibiotic combinations capable of treating otherwise untreatable infections.
 These studies will include bacteria causing secondary infections in COVID patients.
 These research projects are highly translational and innovative.
 Experience working with mice is highly preferred although not essential.